 “DROP THE BAG AND GET INTO YOUR CAR NOW!”

 Sheeez!
 He didn’t have to shout!
-I climbed back into my car and sulked as I waited for the officer.
+I dropped my sack in the road and climbed back into my car.
+I sulked as I waited for the officer.
 When he finally approached and I tried to explain, he cut me off.

 “First off, if you are stopped by the police, you never ever get out of your car unless you are directed to do so.”

-“Secondly, when you have a concealed carry permit, you must always state it to the officer and divulge whether or not you are carrying.”
+“Secondly, when you have a concealed carry permit, you must state it to the officer and always divulge whether or not you are carrying a firearm."

 I looked down in shame.

-“That was a very dangerous move you made there.”
+“That was a very dangerous move you made there.
+You must realize you put your life in jeopardy.”

 Dangerous and stupid!
 I hoped he didn’t put together that my son was a police officer on the same force.